-3.4.9 The DCO and the Skater shall then continue with Article A.4.12 or Article A.4.14 of Appendix 1 as appropriate.
+3.4.9 The DCO and the Skater shall then continue with the procedure per Appendix 1.
+(Articles 1.4.12 or 1.4.14 as appropriate).

-3.4.10 The DCO shall check the residual urine in accordance with Article A.4.16 of Appendix 1 to ensure that it meets the requirement for Suitable Specific Gravity for Analysis.
+3.4.10 The DCO shall check the residual urine in accordance with Appendix 1 (Article 1.4.15) to ensure that it meets the requirement for Suitable Specific Gravity for Analysis.

-3.4.11 Urine should only be discarded when both the A and B bottles have been filled to capacity in accordance with Article A.4.14 of Appendix 1 and the residual urine has been checked in accordance with Article B.4.10 above.
+3.4.11 Urine shall only be discarded when both the A and B bottles or containers have been filled to the capacity in accordance with Appendix 1 (Article 1.4.14) and the residual urine has been checked in accordance with Appendix 1 (Article 1.4.15).
 The Suitable Volume of Urine for Analysis shall be viewed as an absolute minimum.

-Appendix 4: Urine Samples that do not meet the requirement for Suitable Specific Gravity for Analysis
+Appendix 4: Urine Samples That Do Not Meet the Requirement for Suitable Specific Gravity for Analysis

-To ensure that if the urine Sample does not meet the requirement for Suitable Specific Gravity for Analysis, i.e. the Sample does not meet the criteria of 1.005 or higher measured with a refractometer or, if refractometer is not available, the sg of 1.010 or higher measured with lab sticks, appropriate procedures are followed.
+To ensure that if the urine Sample does not meet the requirement for Suitable Specific Gravity for Analysis, appropriate procedures are followed.